 At E3 2016, Sony also announced a gun device that works with a Move controller for FPS games: the PS VR Aim Gun.

 Unlike its peers, the PlayStation VR headset looks like something from science fiction.
 It is space-age and futuristic in style, with glowing led panels and swish lines.

 In addition, it fits around the head rather than feature a top strap and therefore feels a tighter on the sides and back.
 It is adjustable though, and the screen and processing unit is in a box that encases your eyes, much like every other VR device out there.

-There is a soft rim around the eye piece and padding in the band, but, if we're being honest, it feels a little heavier in build to the consumer Oculus Rift.
-Whether that stacks up when the specifications are finally released, we'll have to see.
+There is a soft rim around the eye piece and padding in the band, but, if we're being honest, it feels a little clunkier in build to the consumer Oculus Rift.
+It's nice and light though, so won't be tiring to wear for lengthy periods.

 The headset can be tweaked to ensure the lenses are the correct distance for a clear picture by tightening the whole unit and, like many VR headsets, it is possible to wear glasses at the same time.

-Upconverted or not, on-screen action could therefore seem super smooth, even if it looks a little less crisp that on other devices.
+Upconverted or not, on-screen action therefore seems super smooth, even if it looks a little less crisp that on other devices.
 And while we've noticed pixels at the start of sessions, we soon forget they are there and marvel at the action instead.